 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average applicant time on wait list in months (decrease) PH: 7 years PH: 7.5 years
+Average applicant time on wait list in months HCV: 8 years HCV: 7 years (decrease) PH: 7 years PH: 7.5 years

-HC #5: Increase in Resident Mobility\
+HC #5: Increase in Resident Mobility

 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 0 households 182 households